burrittresearch/burritt-research/README.md

 Let's be frank: Unless you're a giant company in finance, healthcare, or manufacturing, you probably have little need for a dedicated data science staff.
 They're hard to get, expensive to keep, and difficult to keep busy on a daily basis.

-But the fact is you still have a big need for the highest analytical, statistical, and visualization skills that such a dedicated data science staff can deliver. .
+But the fact is you still have a big need for the highest analytical, statistical, and visualization skills that such a dedicated data science staff can deliver.

 That's where we come in.
 Since 2005, Burritt Research has provided companies with effective and affordable solutions to their data challenges.
 At a fraction of the cost of employing a dedicated data science staff -- and without the hassle of retaining these highly sought after professionals -- Burritt Research can give you the data science expertise that you need.

-We can help you deploy tools that work effectively with structured (tabular) data, like Excel, IBM Cognos, and Tableau.
-And we can have your team up and running in no time.
+Certainly, we can help you deploy tools that work effectively with structured (tabular) data, like Excel, IBM Cognos, and Tableau.
+In fact, our team is comprised of experts in each of these tools.
+And they're ready and willing to get your team up and running using these tools in no time.

-But we can also take your data needs a step further.
+But that's not all.
 While out-of-the-box tools can work on structured data, they have a tough time dealing with unstructured data like blogs, emails, social media feeds, and websites.
-And since unstructured data makes up a staggering 80% of the data out there, our
+And since unstructured data makes up a staggering 80% of the data out there, Burritt Research provided custom data science solutions that deal directly with the

 ## Solutions